The Bawdies

-The Bawdies is a Japanese rock band signed to the Seez Records label and the Getting Better sub-label of Victor Entertainment.
-The band is heavily influenced by 1950s-1960s beat music and early rhythm & blues styles of music.
+The Bawdies is a Tokyo-based, Japanese rock band that has been active since 2004.
+The band is heavily influenced by 1950s-1960s beat music, garage punk, and early rhythm & blues.

 Background

 Band members Ryo 'Roy' Watanabe (b.July 7,1983), Yoshihiko 'Jim' Kimura (b.
 May 26, 1983), and Masahiko ‘Marcy’ Yamaguchi (b.
 November 8, 1983) became friends while attending elementary school in Setagaya, Tokyo.
 They met fourth member Taku "Taxman" Funayama (b.
 November 21, 1983), when he joined the basketball team in which the other three were members.
 After retiring from the basketball team in their final year of high school the four switched their focus to music.
 While at Tower Records, Shibuya, Watanabe and Kimura discovered The Sonics, a 1960s American garage band, which influenced their musical direction significantly.
 The Bawdies are also well known for Watanabe's distinctive soul-infused vocal style, which is influenced by Little Richard, Wilson Pickett, Otis Redding and Ray Charles.While the band has been compared to The Beatles is some news stories, musically they share more commonality with American garage and rhythm & blues genres.